wodwine/pokemon-classification/README.md

 ## Acknowledgements
 This wouldn't have been possible without the awesome linux guru @Prajjwal who helped me in scraping the data and cleaning it up.

+## Inspiration
+Gotta train 'em all!
+Creating a real life Pokédex was the inspiration behind collecting this dataset.